Institutional Data

 Integrated Postsecondary Education Data System (IPEDS)

-The U.S. Department of Education and the National Center for Education Statistics gather information from institutions via the Integrated Postsecondary Education Data System (IPEDS).
-IPEDS data are used by the government to guide higher education policies and are also used to populate the College Navigator, a guide for prospective students.
-The IPEDS database is available to the public.
+The U.S. Department of Education and the National Center for Education Statistics gather information from institutions via the Integrated Postsecondary Education Data System.
+Integrated Postsecondary Education Data System data is used by the government to guide higher education policies and are also used to populate the College Navigator, a guide for prospective students.
+The Integrated Postsecondary Education Data System database is available to the public.

 - Most recent report year: